“Not life, but a good life, is expected of every citizen”

 Looking back, I can see how music videos, being mostly an edited collage of images, lack any unity of consciousness.
 They are at best a craft, but not an art.
 There’s a difference.
 I suppose a craftsman gets better at his work, better at, say, making the dove-tail joints even more dove-tailed.
 His latest craft is visible, and everyone agrees “it’s better.”
 What an artist gets better at is something harder to point to.

 I’ve been thinking of art and Ebert ever since, following the latest massacre-suicide, he brought up the subject of “fame” on his blog-journal.
 Fame as motivation for murder.
 Someone pointed out in the comments how a young man in ancient Greek had torched a great work so he could achieve fame.
 We suspect the people of his time foiled him: They “pulled an Orwell” by deliberately changing his name for the history books.
 I commented on fame-killings in the Iliad and Tombstone, and mentioned the vandals.
 Not vandals in classical Rome, the graffiti vandals in modern cities.
 Spraying their paint for fame and ego.
 A commenter replied to me by name to say that graffiti can be art.
 Well.
 Really?
-I don’t think any graffiti artist would study to copy the masters, even if there were any True and Worthy classics of graffiti.
+I don’t think any graffiti artist would study at length to copy the masters, even if there were any True and Worthy classics of graffiti.
 Neither would any classic graffiti posters be available commercially.

 Suddenly I am reminded of a cartoon strip decades ago in Mad Magazine.
 At a party a lady notices a painting on the wall.